bh679/Brennans-AI-Murder-Mystery-Party-Game/README.md

 4 - All enter their actions<br />
 5 - Send & repeat until you are ready to have your final turn.<br />

+ - Game is played with one phone paassed around.
+ - Prompting is often best done by fastest typer, asking players what they do.
+ - Typer is best with small understanding of DM'ing.

 ## Live instances
  - [Play in Chat GPT Custom GPT](https://chatgpt.com/g/g-67a22045d62c8191ac14273d0f2f47bb-brennans-ai-murder-mystery-party-game)